artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 We handle the majority of responsive styling differences with [`styled-system`](https://styled-system.com/responsive-styles).
 This has been a really great addition to our toolbox.
-Here's a component that would render a `div` (`Box`) with a width of 50% at our mobile breakpoint, 75% at our tablet breakpoint, and 100% for anything larger:
+Here's a component that would render a `div` (`Box`) with a width of 50% for small screens, 75% for medium-sized screens, and 100% for anything larger:

 ```xml
 <Box width={["50%", "75%", "100%"]}>